devilry/devilry-prototype1/README.md

 Testing the client
 -------------------

-To test the client, you need to download OpenEJB Standlone Server as well Unpack and place the bin directory in the path and start or stop the server with:
+To test the client, you need to download OpenEJB Standalone Server as well.
+Unpack and place the bin directory in the path and start or stop the server with:
 'openejb start|stop'